<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • Operator skill levels

-All these factors, including the use of a quality solder paste will play a role in manufacturing dependable PCBs.
+All these factors, including the use of a quality solder paste, will play a role in manufacturing dependable PCBs.
 And when it comes to lead-free solders, it all boils down to choosing the right formulation and matching it with the right application.
 This is where your PCB fabricator is a valuable asset.
 Ideally, your partner will have extensive experience in RoHS material compliance.

 When looking at solderability and the quality of lead-free solder vs. lead solder joints, expect a strong mechanical joint with lead-free solder.
 Lead solder forms a shiny and smooth solder joint for a higher appearance of quality.
 But, with PCBs and other internal electronics assembly, the consumer would rarely notice this difference.

-Effect on Different Types of Soldering
+Different Types of Soldering and Their Effects

 The use of leaded versus lead-free solder paste will also have implications for the final product quality.
 But once again, when a PCB manufacturer implements tightly controlled soldering parameters, the effect is minimized.
 The design layout of the circuit board and the right component selection will overcome many quality control issues.